GoogleChrome/web.dev/src/site/content/en/fast/codelab-extract-and-inline-critical-css/index.md

 ![Audits panel of Chrome DevTools, powered by Lighthouse](lighthouse-audits.png)

 When you run an audit on your machine, the exact results may vary, but in the filmstrip view, you’ll notice the app has a blank screen for quite a while before finally rendering the content.
-This is why [First Contentful Paint](https://web.dev/first-contentful-paint/) (FCP) is highlighted in orange and why overall performance score is not great.
+This is why [First Contentful Paint](https://web.dev/first-contentful-paint/) (FCP) is high and why overall performance score is not great.

 <img src="lighthouse-audit-before.png" alt='Lighthouse audit showing performance score of 84, FCP 3 seconds and a filmstrip view of loading the app' class="w-screenshot">